safiya-kirpichonak/saiofcp-book-learning/README.md

 # SAIOCP book [In progress]

 I am reading book "Structure and interpretation of computer programs" and here is my answers.
-Some of the tasks I created with Lisp, other with Node.js.
+Some of the tasks I created with Lisp, other with JavaScript.

 ## Installation (macOS)